jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 Then at the jam:

 - Start by implementing a minimal prototype first.
 Make sure that the networking part work as intended, by exchanging some dummy messages between the players and the main game.
-Thi is especially important if the multiplayer aspect is at the core of the gameplay.
+This is especially important if the multiplayer aspect is at the core of the gameplay.
 - Iterate and **always keep the game playable**.
 - Use a version control system to make it easy to try crazy things and concepts, still being able to revert the changes in case something goes wrong.